Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 There are different options to submit your complaint to Black Horse Finance:

 You can file your complaint by mail, sending in support documents.
 Using this method, it is important to get your subject line right.
-Make sure it is clear from your subject line that this is a formal complaint.
+Have in the subject line that this is a formal complaint.

 Example: